 The next question beyond the immediate trading implications is, “What’s in it for me?”

 I should caution you that after listening to more than 20 pitches, almost all of the information you get from fly-by-night solar installation salesmen is inaccurate.
 Most don’t know the difference when it comes to a watt, an ohm, or a volt.

 I think they were mostly psychology or philosophy majors, if they went to college at all.

-The promised 25-year guarantees are only as good as long as the firms stay in business, which for many will not be long.
+The promised 25-year guarantees are only as good as long as the installing firms stay in business, which for some will not be long.